 Step 1: Landlord Serves Notice to Tenant

 A landlord can begin the eviction process in Louisiana by serving the tenant with written notice.
-The notice must be delivered by one of the following methods:
+The notice must be delivered using any of the following methods:

-- Giving a copy to the tenant in person.
+- Handing the notice to the tenant in person

 5-Day Notice to Quit

-If a tenant is late on paying rent (full or partial) or if the tenant commits a lease violation in Louisiana, the landlord can serve them a 5-Day Notice to Quit.
-This notice gives the tenant 5 calendar days to move out without the chance to fix the issue.
+In Louisiana, if a tenant is late on paying rent (full or partial), the landlord can serve them a 5-Day Notice to Quit.
+This eviction notice gives the tenant 5 days, not counting legal holidays, to pay the balance due or move out.

-For a tenant with no lease or a month-to-month lease in Louisiana, the landlord must serve them a 10-Day Notice to Quit end the tenancy.
-This eviction notice allows the tenant 10 calendar days to move out.
+For a tenant with no lease or a month-to-month lease in Louisiana, the landlord can serve them a 10-Day Notice to Vacate to terminate the tenancy.
+This lease termination notice allows the tenant 10 days to move out.

 For tenants that don’t pay monthly, the amount of notice differs: